 The scenario can be uniformed to line-of-sight (LOS) channel with transmission distance of a quite short range.
 Even for LOS scenario, we have to consider the case which metal chassis or metal cover exists on consumer electronics (CE) in which IEEE802.15.3d devices are implemented inside.
 That metal must be object for the path between the transmitter (TX) and the receiver (RX).

+Table 1: A Table